Join Our Team

 - to monitor and update the Member and District Director on district and local issues;

-- to act as liaison with federal, district, and local agencies for the Member and constituents.
+- to act as liaison with federal, district, and local agencies on behalf of the Member.

 QUALIFICATIONS: